 • And anyone who speaks a word against the Son of Man, it will be forgiven him; but to him who blasphemes against the Holy Spirit, it will not be forgiven.”
 (Luke 12:10).

-Of the three passages, Mark 3:28-30 give more explanation of exactly why it is unforgivable.
-Let’s take a look at the setting when Jesus warned told the Pharisees of this unpardonable sin.
+Of the three passages, Mark 3:28-30 gives more explanation of exactly why it is unforgivable.
+Let’s look at the setting when Jesus warned told the Pharisees of this unpardonable sin.